tinect/bunnycdn-s3-flysystem-adapter/README.md

 # Flysystem2 Adapter for BunnyCDN Storage with S3

 This adapter supports Flysystem with version 2 for BunnyCDN.
+There is a dedicated repository for [Flysystem 1 support](https://github.com/tinect/bunnycdn-s3-flysystem-adapter)

 ## Installation